Please get in touch with us if you require any further information or advice, there is absolutely no obligation.

 We pride ourselves on the friendly and professional relationship we have with landlords and encourage all potential landlord clients to call into our office for a coffee and to see how our property management systems work and to enable us to answer any questions they may have.

-We can also provide landlords with rental guarantee and legal expense insurance during any tenancies and obtain all gas safety checks and energy performance certificates.
-We can offer a website log in service so landlords can check their accounts, property certificates, maintenance issues etc at a time that suits them.
+We can obtain all gas safety checks and energy performance certificates, as well as providing a website log in service so landlords can check their accounts, property certificates, maintenance issues etc at a time that suits them.

 We are proactive.
 We match tenants requirements to our properties, we don’t wait for the phone to ring.